kubernetes-sigs/lws/keps/849-DisaggregatedSet-HPA/README.md

 2. **Stability check unchanged.** The controller still waits for `replicas == readyReplicas` on the new revision before recomputing the next step.
 HPA writes that arrive during this window are simply picked up on the next iteration.

+### Interaction with DisaggregatedSet Slices

+[KEP-846](/keps/846-disaggregatedset-slices) adds `spec.slices: int` to DisaggregatedSet, replicating the whole role topology into N independent copies.
+Each slice rolls independently, and `spec.roles[].spec.replicas` becomes a *per-slice* count (total pods per role = `replicas × slices`).
+LWS names gain a slice segment (`<ds>-<slice>-<revision>-<role>`).

+This has three unresolved implications for scaler-driven roles:

+1. **Scope of `scaler.spec.replicas`.** Three possible shapes:
+   - **Aggregate** — value is total across slices; controller divides among slices.
+Matches HPA's usual mental model.
+   - **Per-slice scaler CR** — one scaler per (DS, role, slice).
+Explicit; combinatorial (`roles × slices` scalers per DS).
+   - **Per-role, applied per-slice** — value is *per slice*, consistent with `spec.roles[].spec.replicas`.
+UX footgun: HPA sets N, gets N × slices pods.
+2. **`status.selector` across slices.** With N slices, a per-role scaler must select pods across N LWS objects that may be on different revisions during a rollout.
+The single `leaderworkerset.sigs.k8s.io/name=<lws>` selector no longer suffices.
+3. **N × R rollouts in flight.** The monotonicity guard would need to become per-(slice, role) since each slice rolls independently.

+**Alpha scope: `spec.slices` must be 1 (default).** The scaler webhook rejects creation of a `DisaggregatedSetRoleScaler` whose `targetRef` points at a DS with `slices > 1`.
+Symmetrically, the DS webhook rejects an increase of `slices` above 1 while any External-mode role exists.
+This lets alpha ship the single-slice case cleanly (which is the most common shape today) without prejudging the multi-slice design.

+**Proposed direction for slices > 1** (out of scope for alpha, to be revisited in a follow-up KEP after production feedback): **per-slice scaler CR**.
+It is the most Kubernetes-idiomatic (one CR = one `/scale` target), has no math surprises, and lets users apply distinct scaling policies per slice (useful when slices map to different placement domains, per KEP-848).
+The cost — more CRs to manage — is opt-in and scales linearly with `roles × slices`.

 ### Validation

 **Webhook (`DisaggregatedSetRoleScaler`)**: